zcaceres/MPC/Student-Handbook/StudentHandbook.md

 You can start to design a contract at any time, not just in the weeks provided by the MPC.
 Keep an ongoing journal of your goals and aspirations.
 Save material that might be useful in a future course.
 If you procrastinate, your contract won't be the best it could be.

 ####Elements of a Good Course
-<b>Constant Practice</b>
+<b>Strategy = Constant Practice</b>
+Practice makes perfect.
 Do your failing early and often.
 Practice new ideas and skills as much as you can during the course, so you have something solid by the end.
+This goes under the "strategy" section.
+Besides your final evaluation, strategy may be the most important part of your courses.

-<b>Clear Outcomes/Metrics</b>
+<b>Concrete Outcomes/Metrics</b>
 Bad outcome: "I will become a better designer."
 (This doesn't really tell you if you've achieved the goal!)
 Good outcome: "I will complete four paid design jobs as a freelancer before the end of the semester."
 (Success and failure of this outcome is crystal clear.

-####Start with Good Materials
+<b>Start with Good Materials</b>
 Spend some time researching the materials that you'll use for your course.
 Even if you don't know the exact books or chapters you'll use, put a good starting point.
 You can always tweak the materials or add more later.
 Get yourself on a firm foundation.
 Staff, other MPCers, and people at UFM can help you find resources for your course if you're unsure.
 Most resources are just a Google search away!

+<b>Clear Final Evaluation</i>
+All courses must have a final evaluation.
+Your final evaluation needs a due date and obvious criteria for success.

+Bad: "I'll write a paper on Shakespeare."
+Good: "I'll write a 10,000 word paper with academic citations on Shakespeare's relationship to rap music."

+Bad: "I'll record a song."
+Good: "I'll record a song of at least 3 minutes with multiple tracks and publish it on my Soundcloud."

+Don't just write a paper that no one wants to read.
+Don't do work for no reason.
+Publish.
+Design.
+Get it out in the world.
+Get it in your portfolio.
+Do real work.
+You'll thank yourself later.

+<b>Incorporate your Life</b>
+There doesn't need to be any difference between your professional/work life and your academic/student life.
+Working a part time job in advertising?
+Find a place for it in your contract.
+Picked up a couple freelancing gigs?
+Define clear outcomes and put it in your contract.

 ####Writing a Good Course Description
 Course descriptions go into UFM's system of course management.
 They're tied to the courses you design.
 If someone wants to know what your class was about, they can access this description.
 So make it good!